dortania/OpenCore-Install-Guide/Setting up your Config/Skylake.md

 We can create an SmUUID by running `uuidgen` in the terminal (or it's auto-generated via my GenSMBIOS script) - and that gets copied to Generic -> SystemUUID.

-We set Generic -> ROM to either an Apple ROM (dumped from a real Mac), your NIC MAC address, or any random MAC address (could be just 6 random bytes)
+We set Generic -> ROM to either an Apple ROM (dumped from a real Mac), your NIC MAC address, or any random MAC address (could be just 6 random bytes, for this guide we'll use `11223300 0000`)

 **Automatic**: YES (Generates PlatformInfo based on Generic section instead of DataHub, NVRAM, and SMBIOS sections)